bentomas/etmux/README.md

 The smallest feature complete script I can think of:

     # change the default working directory for this session
-    cd /path/to/project/root
+    cd /path/to/session/root

-    # start the session
+    # start the session, even if we're already in a session
     env TMUX= tmux new-session -d -t mySession

     # set up panes and windows
     tmux split-window -h -t mySession

-    # actually join session
+    # join the newly created session
     if [ -z $TMUX ]; then
+      # if we aren't in a session, then attach to the new one
       tmux attach-session -t mySession
     else
+      # if we are in a session, then switch this client over to the new one
       tmux switch-client -t mySession
     fi

 The nice thing about writing your scripts like this is that they are regular old shell scripts and you could run them directly if you don't want to use `etmux` and they would work fine.
-You can't do that with a `YAML` configuration file!

-But if that is too much for you, because the starting and joining session code is done in every script, `etmux` will pass in the variables `$start` and `$join`  which will do that for you.
+However, `etmux` can make writing these scripts easier.
+Because the starting and joining session code is done in every script, `etmux` will pass in the variables `$start` and `$join`  which will do that for you.
 Also having to rewrite the session name so many times makes it a pain to change, so `etmux` will pass in the session name for you as `$session`.
 Using those variables, our script looks like:

     # change the default working directory for tmux
-    cd /path/to/project/root
+    cd /path/to/session/root

     $start